malgamves/CSE-Semester-6/CONTRIBUTING.md

 # BECOMING A PART OF THE CONTRIBUTORS' GROUP IS OPEN FOR ALL THOSE WHO ARE INTERESTED

 This discussion concerns anyone who is contributing to the current undertaking.
-Please be sure to follow the basic guidelines of contributing curriculum practicals as mentioned below:
+Please be sure to follow the basic guidelines for contribution of curriculum practicals as mentioned below:

 Any contribution should
 1. be placed inside the correct enclosing folder.